LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 To achieve some of its basic functionalities, the Interoperability module uses four messages.
 The first one, the _cross-chain update receipt_, is sent back to the partner chain (the chain with which the current chain is exchanging messages) whenever a cross-chain update transaction from this chain gets included.
 The cross-chain update receipt serves to update a few properties of the interoperability store, and in general to acknowledge the inclusion of cross-chain update transactions.
 The second one, the _channel terminated message_, is sent to chains which have been terminated.
 This message also updates a few properties of the interoperability store to keep them synchronized between chains.
 The third one, the _registration message_, is used when registering a chain.
 This message must be the first message added to the inbox for a CCU to activate the channel between the chains.
 Furthermore, it serves as a guarantee that the correct chain ID, name and network ID were used when the registration transaction was sent on the sidechain.
 The last one, the _sidechain terminated message_ is created on the Lisk mainchain when a message should be routed to a terminated or inactive chain.
 This message allows other sidechains to automatically trigger the creation of the terminated sidechain account.

-Further motivation and rationale behind the Lisk interoperability architecture is given in the general interoperability document ["Introduce Interoperability module"][base-interoperability-LIP].
+Further motivation and rationale behind the Lisk interoperability architecture is given in the general interoperability document [LIP 0045][LIP-0045].

 ## Rationale